milvus-io/milvus-docs/site/en/userGuide/tune_consistency.md

 # Tune consistency

 Milvus supports setting consistency level while creating a collection, conducting a vector query, and conducting a vector search (only on PyMilvus currently).

 Milvus supports four levels of consistency: `Strong`, `Eventual`, `Bounded`, and `Session`.
+See [Consistency](consistency.md) for an explanation of each consistency level.

 By default, a collection created without specifying the consistency level is set with `Bounded` consistency level.
 This topic describes how to tune consistency.

 ## Configure parameter
 By default, the consistency level is set as `Bounded`, under which Milvus reads a less updated data view (usually several seconds earlier) when a search or query request comes.
 You can set the consistency level by configuring the parameter `consistency_level` while creating a collection and conducting a search or query.
 See [Guarantee Timestamp in Search Requests](https://github.com/milvus-io/milvus/blob/master/docs/developer_guides/how-guarantee-ts-works.md) for the mechanism behind.